retaildevcrews/ngsa-asb/spikes/cluster-add-ons/app-of-apps-per-add-on/readme.md

 9. Navigate to UI by going to: <https://localhost:8080> to see applications being deployed

    > **Note**
-   > At this point all applications are being deployed at once, the dependency configured in our sync waves between prometheus and guestbook is not being respected, this is because in ArgoCD 1.8 the health assesment has been removed from argoproj.io/Application CRD, we will patch this in the next step to enable this healthassesment in order for sync waves to work in our app of apps pattern.
+   > At this point all applications are being deployed at once - using this pattern where each addon is its own app of apps does not give the ability to express dependencies between add-ons

 10. Clean Up